 Avoid hefty expense on trivial homesteading projects like emptying a pond with a wind-powered water pump.
-But, you can use a windmill for more than just this kinds of projects.
+But, you can use a windmill for more than just this kind of projects.

 Learn to make a makeshift outdoor stove for warmth or for cooking outdoors.
-This will be handy too as a survival skill.
+This is one of the handiest survival skills.

 Harnessing sustainable energy in the sun is a valuable homesteading skill both beneficial finance-wise and to the environment in the long run.
-Truly, it’s an earth-friendly homesteading skill.
+It’s an earth-friendly homesteading skill.

-We, homesteaders, take pride in our self-sufficiency and are not always first to ask for help.
-Recognizing when to offer help is truly a valuable skill.
+We, homesteaders, are like-minded people.
+We take pride in our self-sufficiency and are not always first to ask for help.
+Recognizing when to offer help is a valuable skill indeed.